 Specific sales goals and key performance indicators (KPIs) should be attached to your PR efforts.
 That doesn’t stop once the story lands.
 PR is effective because it isn’t paid advertising (remember that 3rd party accreditation).
 But we can invest some budget in making sure that an article gets to a broader market.

-Dennis Yu recently spoke at an SEMpdx event sharing his “dollar a day” approach to leverage your exposure through limited budget and additional effort.
+Dennis Yu spoke at an SEMpdx event sharing his “dollar a day” approach to leverage your exposure with a limited budget and additional effort.
 His method is to spend a little bit every day to reach a broad audience and “influence the influencers.”

 To review, spending some time, and potentially budget, to get the story you worked so hard to land in front of more people will bring additional success to your marketing campaigns.
 It will also provide some great talking points in that next media pitch where you can point out all the places that your article was shared, liked and promoted.
 Create a documented, repeatable process for what to do once you get that hit.